divonlan/genozip/docs/genocat.rst

           |

 .. option:: --show-coverage[=all].
 (SAM BAM) Shows the coverage and depth of each contig.
 Without =all it shows only contigs that are chromosomes and groups the other contigs under "Other contigs".
 See "Coverage and Depth" use case.
-Altnernative option name: --converage.
+Altnernative option name: --coverage.

-          |

-.. option:: --show-coverage-chrom.
-(SAM BAM) Same as --show-coverage but shows only contigs that are chromosomes.

           |